Scenes from the presidential inauguration of Donald Trump

 20.

-The Marine helicopter carrying former President Barack Obama and former first lady Michelle Obama departs the East Front of the U.S. Capitol on Jan.
-20, 2017.
+The Marine helicopter carrying former President Barack Obama and former first lady Michelle Obama departs the East Front of the U.S. Capitol.

 Alex Brandon / AP